webduinoio/micropython-espnow/docs/library/espnow.rst

 `ESP32 Quickref <../esp32/quickref.html#networking>`__) the following things
 happen which affect ESPNow communications:

-1. Power saving mode (``ps_mode=WIFI_PS_MIN_MODEM``) is automatically activated;
+1. Wifi Power-saving Mode is automatically activated and
-   and
 2. The radio on the esp device changes wifi ``channel`` to match the channel used by the Access Point.

-**Power Saving Mode:** The power saving mode causes the device to turn off the radio periodically (search the internet for "DTIM Interval" for further details), making it unreliable in receiving ESPNow messages.
+**Wifi Power-saving Mode:** (see `Espressif Docs <https://docs.espressif.com/ projects/esp-idf/en/latest/esp32/api-guides/ wifi.html#esp32-wi-fi-power-saving-mode>`_) The power saving mode causes the device to turn off the radio periodically (typically for hundreds of milliseconds), making it unreliable in receiving ESPNow messages.
 This can be resolved by either of:

-1. Disabling the power-saving mode on the STA_IF interface (ESP32 only);

-   - Use ``sta.config(ps_mode=WIFI_PS_NONE)``

-2. Turning on the AP_IF interface will also disable the power saving mode.
+1. Turning on the AP_IF interface, which will disable the power saving mode.
    However, the device will then be advertising an active wifi access point.

    - You **may** also choose to send your messages via the AP_IF interface, but this is not necessary.
    - ESP8266 peers must send messages to this AP_IF interface (see below).

-3. Configuring ESPNow clients to retry sending messages.
+2. Configuring ESPNow clients to retry sending messages.

 **Receiving messages from an ESP8266 device:** Strangely, an ESP32 device connected to a wifi network using method 1 or 2 above, will receive ESP-Now